 What We Don't Like

-This is a specialist toilet designed for use with a specific group of people.
-For this reason, it is more expensive than standard toilets.
-Even compared to some comfort height toilets, the price is at the high-end.
+This is a specialist toilet designed for users with specific needs, which means it is more expensive than a standard unit.
+Even compared to other comfort height toilets, which tend to be expensive, it is at the high end of the price scale.

 Product Specs